shgysk8zer0/shgysk8zer0.github.io/_drafts/just-a-concept.md

 Yet, how many ways are developers required to know to add a library or package to a project?
 NPM has become pretty popular, at least for JavaScript and some front-end stuff.
 Then there's Composer for PHP.
 Oh, and don't forget about `pip`, `gem`, and who even knows how many others.
+Seriously, I think we need a package manager manager!

 For CSS and JavaScript, there's also `<script>` and `<link>` tags to use and load resources directly from an external source such as a CDN.
 That's a best practice